libp2p/blog/src/_blog/april-2025.md

 ## Congratulations and Thanks 🎉
 Each month seems to be improving on the last and April is no exception.
 Congratulations to every contributor who helped push libp2p forward as a project.
-Thank you to everyone of you who showed up to a meeting, filed an issue, submitted a pull request, or was just someone fun to chat with on Discord/Telegram/Slack.
+Thank you to every one of you who showed up to a meeting, filed an issue, submitted a pull request, or was just someone fun to chat with on Discord/Telegram/Slack.